mailchimp/content-style-guide/08-writing-technical-content.html.md

 ## Types of technical content

 Technical content articles vary in target audience, goal, and tone.
-MailChimp technical content is built from 10 templates, which serve different purposes and readers.
-Framework outlines include the content components of each type, and considerations for each reader’s goal and current mood.
+MailChimp technical content is built from 8 templates, which serve different purposes and readers.

 | **Article Template** | **User Type**                  | **Goal**                                                                        |
 | -------------------- | ----------------------         | ------------------------------------------------------------------------------- |